 In addition to cultivation, animal husbandry and handicrafts are for self-sufficiency, locals make corn wine which is also consumed in other places.

 Women and girls work in weaving while children have fun in the yard.
-With a few candies received, these little ones already had a reason to party after school.
+With a few candies received, these little ones already have a reason to party after school.

-We met women at work wearing their traditional dress, a long black outfit with a special hairstyle.
+We meet women at work wearing their traditional dress, a long black outfit with a special hairstyle.
 Men, for their part, dress in black like the Hmong in everyday life.

-Who says Dong Van, that person also has to say corn wine.
-In fact, once you try the one distilled by the people of Thien Huong village, you can share our option.
-This is where we find the best wine.
+When someone says Dong Van, they won’t go much further without mentioning corn wine.
+In fact, once you try the one distilled by the people of Thien Huong village, you can share our opinion that this is where we find the best wine.